-2.3 Our Approach to Safeguarding Children
+2.3.
+Our Approach to Safeguarding Children

-• We will ensure all staff are aware of their safeguarding and child protection responsibilities

-- All staff have appropriate training to ensure they can identify children and young people where concerns about their safety and welfare arise. - All staff will be aware of safeguarding issues that can put children at risk of harm. - All staff will be aware that certain behaviours such as (but not limited to) those linked to drug taking and or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines) radicalisation and consensual and non-consensual sharing of nude and semi-nude images and or videos should be considered as safeguarding concerns.
-(KCSiE 2023) - All staff and pupils will know they can raise issues with the Designated Safeguarding Lead (DSL) (or Deputy DSL's) and that their concerns will be taken seriously. - There will always be a DSL (or a nominated Deputy DSL) on site. - All DSL's (or Deputy DSL's) will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.
+- We will ensure all staff are aware of their safeguarding and child protection responsibilities. - All staff have appropriate training to ensure they can identify children and young people where concerns about their safety and welfare arise. - All staff will be aware of safeguarding issues that can put children at risk of harm. - All staff will be aware that certain behaviours such as (but not limited to) those linked to drug taking and or alcohol misuse, unexplainable and or/persistent absences from education, serious violence (including that linked to county lines) radicalisation and consensual and non-consensual sharing of nude and semi-nude images and or videos (also known as youth produced sexual imagery) should be considered as safeguarding concerns.
+(KCSiE 2024) - All staff and pupils will know they can raise issues with the Designated Safeguarding Lead (DSL) (or Deputy DSL's) and that their concerns will be taken seriously. - There will always be a DSL (or a nominated Deputy DSL) on site. - All DSL's (or Deputy DSL's) will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.